Security From Theft

 3. Trailer Coupler Padlock is nice added security with the Coupler Vault.

-While we are not all that concerned when camping at Provincial Parks in British Columbia, we do chain our Solar Panel and Champion Generator so they don’t grow legs.
+While we are not all that concerned when camping at Provincial Parks in British Columbia, we do chain our portable Solar Panel and Champion Generator so they don’t grow legs.
 I always think about how I can assist honest people to remain honest by removing temptation 😇.

 Out In The Boondocks